 record of successful collaborative RTD projects with industrial and leading-edge

 academic partners.
 Dr. Ducrée contributed to raise funding of over 60 million €, of

-6789.6 k€ directly supported his own group’s / centre’s research and technology
+which more than 15 million € directly supported his own group’s / centre’s research

-Dr. Ducrée has so far supervised 25 postdoctoral researchers, 13 PhD, 43 directly plus 9 externally co-supervised MSc and 30 BSc students as well as 75 local and international undergraduates.
+Dr. Ducrée has so far supervised 25 postdoctoral researchers, 13 PhD, 44 directly plus 9 externally co-supervised MSc and 30 BSc students as well as 78 local and international undergraduates.
 His current team currently comprises of 3 postdoctoral researcher(s) and 1 postgraduate student(s) plus technical staff and a cohort of undergraduates and interns.
 Several prestigious awards, e.g. the “IOPI Rosse Medal”, the “Thesis in 3”, “Tell It Straight”, and the “μTAS 2015 Video Competition”, were received by group members.